technobuddha/library/README.md

 ## Introduction

-This is a large library of many things that the [Technobuddha](https://technobuddha.com) has found useful over the years.
+This is a part of the large library of many things that the [Technobuddha](https://technobuddha.com) has found useful over the years.

 There is a plethora of functions and classes for working with arrays, strings, numbers, dates, objects, and more.
 Ranging from the simple ([clamp](https://doc.technobuddha.com/library/clamp.html)) to the complex